mode89/reactive-banana-example-qt/README.md

 ### Requirements

 * [Haskell Stack](https://docs.haskellstack.org/en/stable/README/)
-* Qt5 (tested on Qt 5.15, might not work on earlier versions)
+* Qt5 (tested on Qt 5.12 and 5.15, might not work on earlier versions)
 * Tested on Linux.
 Might work on other platforms as well.

 ### Usage